 Dampness, rot and infestation

 Repair category 1

 Notes There is no evidence indicating any significant dampness, rot or infestation within the limitations and scope of the inspection and report.
+We understand that recent timber repairs have been carried out.
+These are likely to be covered by a warranty that should be transferred with Title.

 Chimney stacks

 Repair category 1

-Notes The chimney is affected by normal weathering.
+Notes Masonry chimney stacks are affected by general weathering.

-Roofing including roof space Repair category 1 Notes The roof tiles are also affected by some typical weathering and excessive moss growth.
-Our restricted inspection of the roof space revealed no obvious issues.
+Roofing including roof space

+Repair category 1

+Notes The visible roof tiles are generally in acceptable condition.
+General weathering and some excessive moss growth are noted, but this is typical for a roof of this style.